- Overview: United Kingdom (UK)

 Fixed-Term vs Indefinite Contracts

-Fixed-term employment engages the services of a worker for a defined time period, set in advance, after which the employee is legally terminated.
-A fixed term agreement is not based on services rendered, but on the timeframe outlined in the agreement.
+Fixed-term employment engages the services of a worker for a defined period, set in advance, after which the employee is legally terminated.
+A fixed-term agreement is not based on services provided but on the timeframe outlined in the agreement.
 Nevertheless, fixed-term employees are entitled to the same conditions and treatment as full-time staff during their term of employment.

-The UK labor law does not provide the notion of ‘indefinite contract’.
-The UK law envisages full-time and part-time agreements (which are indefinite employment contracts by their nature, i.e., they define the beginning date of employment but do not state the termination date, and can be terminated by submitting a notice in line with the applicable notice periods).
+The UK labour law does not provide the notion of an ‘indefinite contract’.
+The UK law envisages full-time and part-time agreements (which are indefinite employment contracts by their nature, i.e., they define the beginning date of employment but do not state the termination date and can be terminated by submitting a notice in line with the applicable notice periods).
 Both contracts are envisaged for permanent positions.

-When an employee provides services to a company prior to receiving a formal agreement, employers are sometimes tempted to backdate an employment contract.
+Employers are sometimes tempted to backdate an employment contract when an employee provides services to a company before receiving a formal agreement.
 However, this is strongly advised against.

 Backdating can be considered a criminal offense, with harsh consequences.
-You may be accused of false accounting, false statements by company directors, forgery or conspiracy to commit fraud.
+You may be accused of false accounting, statements by company directors, forgery, or conspiracy to commit fraud.
 From a lawyer’s perspective, it violates the rules of professional conduct for English solicitors.

 If your business is located in the UK and changes hands or merges with another company, your employees may be entitled to certain protections under the Transfer of Undertakings (Protection of Employment) regulations (TUPE).
 TUPE protects employees from losing their jobs to contractors or other service providers when the change of ownership occurs.

-Businesses wishing to employ UK citizens, EEA and Swiss nationals or UK permanent residents must be careful to obtain the proper documentation prior to onboarding.
+Businesses wishing to employ UK citizens, EEA and Swiss nationals, or UK permanent residents must be careful to obtain the proper documentation before onboarding.

 Documents proving the right to work in the UK include: